mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 **Share**

 - One of the most active times for the child allowing interaction to explain their game to others and to play the games of others.
+- The child makes comments about sharing their game with others imagining the experience of others playing their game.
+The sharing process motivates sustained activity.

 #### Comparing the activity patterns of this family to others